 Teacher assessment judgements are reported for each pupil at the end of Key Stage 1 (typically age 7).

-Decreases can be seen across all KS1 core subjects in 2022.
-These follow the same pattern as for the whole of England, and may reflect the impact of the pandemic.
+In Sandwell, increases can be seen across all KS1 core subjects in 2023.
+These follow the same pattern as for England and West Midlands.
+Levels in 2023 are still lower than pre-pandemic for Sandwell, England and West Midlands.